-Alexander Mordvintsev realized that it can also be run in reverse - putting face-like features on any image.
-This created dream-like highly psychedelic images.
+Alexander Mordvintsev realized that it can also be run in reverse, applying face-like features on the input.
+This created dreamlike, highly psychedelic images.

-Neural Style Transfer is a name for a family of algorithms that are used to apply the style of one or more images on an input image.
-The operator of the algorithm has to choose an input image (i.e, a picture of the Eiffel tower), and a style image (i.e The Starry Night by Vincent van Gogh), and the output is the first image, in the "style" of the second.
+Neural Style Transfer is a name for a family of algorithms that are used to apply the style of one or more existing images to an input image.
+The operator of the algorithm has to choose an input image (i.e, a picture of the Eiffel tower) and a style image (i.e The Starry Night by Vincent van Gogh) and the output is the first image in the "style" of the second.

-Both DeepDream and methods for Neural Style Transfer were amazing developments in Artificial Intelligence.
-But their output is not truly AI generated art, as the user is required to choose the input image and the style to apply.
-This is why they have been criticized to be, essentially, a fancy Instagram filter.
+Both DeepDream and methods of Neural Style Transfer were amazing developments in artificial intelligence.
+However, their output was not truly AI generated art as the user is required to choose images that already exist.
+This is why these algorithms were criticized for essentially being just like a fancy Instagram filter.
 In fact, this is very similar to how Instagram filters work.

-The last kind, art based on Generative Adversarial Networks (GANs), is the most similar thing we have to a human artist in the Artificial Intelligence world.
+The last kind of AI art is based on Generative Adversarial Networks (GANs), and it is the most similar thing we have to a human artist in the world of artificial intelligence.

-The final outcome is an algorithm that can generate new images from scratch that will look like "real art".
-In practice, training these generators requires the training of two separate Neural Networks - The "Critic" and the "Generator".
+The final outcome is an algorithm that can generate new original images from scratch.
+In practice, training these generators requires the training of two separate neural networks - The "Critic" and the "Generator".

 When the process is concluded the Critic is discarded and the Generator is used to generate new images.

-Traditionally, GANs tended to generate images that are very similar to an existing style.
-The famous Edmond de Belamy portrait, that sold for $432,500 is based on this technology.
+Traditionally, GANs tend to generate images that are very similar to an existing style.
+The famous Edmond de Belamy portrait that sold for $432,500 is based on this technology.